RIPE-NCC/internet-dataset-descriptions/rpki-repo-archive.md

 ## Changelog
 Dates are the date of the change in the processing.
 They are likely reflected started in the file that starts on the next day.

+#### 2024-01-25:

+  * Use routinator v0.13.1
+  * After user feedback, we have unified the compression method used.
+The archive of historic `roa.csv` files was compressed as `.xz` as well.
+The `repo.tar.gz` archives have been recompressed as `repo.tar.xz`.

 #### 2023-10-11:

   * Added JSON output (`output.json.xz`)